A deep learning approach to data-driven model-free pricing and to martingale optimal transport: Introduction

+Given a payoff function $\Phi_\theta$ from a (parametric) set of payoff functions $\left\{\Phi_\theta, \theta \in \Theta\right\}$, for example from the set of basket options as in \eqref{eq_intro_basket}, we use the sub/super-replication method to compute the lower and upper price bound of $\Phi_{\theta}$ for various different sets of financial data and for several choices of $\theta\in \Theta$, i.e., we compute the bounds in dependence of different observed financial data.
 The observable market parameters comprised in the financial data include prices of the underlying securities as well as bid and ask prices of liquidly traded call and put options and its associated strikes.
 After having computed the price bounds for various different sets of financial data, we let, in accordance with the universal approximation theorem from \cite{hornik1991approximation}, a specially designed neural network learn the relationship between observed financial data and the corresponding model-independent price bounds for a parametric family of payoff functions, compare also Figure~\ref{fig_diagram}.

-Despite the already mentioned existence of several numerical routines to compute model-free price bounds of financial derivatives, our approach constitutes an important contribution to the literature on model-independent pricing.
-Each established methodology so far requires for every new set of financial data to employ a potentially time-consuming valuation method to find price bounds for every financial derivative of interest.
+While there exist \black several numerical routines to compute model-free price bounds of financial derivatives, the only numerical routine that allows to compute model-free price bounds in a purely data-driven approach without imposing any probabilistic assumptions on the market is the approach from \cite{neufeld2020model} which we therefore use to construct a training set of price bounds.
+Indeed, while \cite{eckstein2019robust}, \cite{eckstein2019computation}, \cite{guo2019computational}, \cite{henry2013automated}, \cite{henry2019martingale} all provide methods to compute price bounds of financial derivatives, they all rely fundamentally on the assumption that the marginal distributions of each single asset are known exactly.
+Moreover, \black each established methodology so far requires for every new set of financial data to employ a potentially time-consuming valuation method to find price bounds for every financial derivative of interest.
 Our approach circumvents this problem as it enables to train offline a \textit{single} neural network for a \textit{whole family} of related payoff functions, such as e.g.\ basket options with different weights and strikes, and then to determine model-free price bounds in \textit{real time} by using the already trained neural network.
 Thus, in practice, it suffices to train a couple of neural networks (one for each relevant family of payoffs) and then to use the pre-trained neural networks for valuation-purposes.
-We refer to \cite[Example~3.2]{neufeld2020model} for further possible examples of parametric families $\{\Phi_\theta, \theta \in \Theta\}$.
+We refer to Remark~\ref{rem_approach_in_practice}~(e) \black for further possible examples of parametric families $\{\Phi_\theta, \theta \in \Theta\}$, where we highlight that only a few neural networks are necessary to cover the most relevant payoff functions of financial derivatives. \black